Find Grad Schools

 6 Yearly Graduations

 University of Oregon is the 2nd most popular school in the nation for students seeking a graduate certificate in film studies.
 Each year, around 21,700 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $12,240 per year, while in-state graduate students, on average, pay $16,659 per year.
+The average in-state tuition for full-time undergraduates is $11,674 per year, while in-state graduate students, on average, pay $16,011 per year.
 During the most recent year for which we have data, 6 people received their graduate certificate in film studies from UO.
+Around 100% of these students were from an underrepresented racial-ethnic group, and 50% were women.

 #4